eprothro/perform-later/README.md

 SomeObject.do_work_async(resource1.id, resource2.id)
 ```

-The class can further decouple from asyncronous implmentation by allow custom serialization to happen before parameters are serialized for the aysncronous bus by the asyncronous client.
+The class can further decouple from asyncronous implmentation by allowing custom serialization to happen before parameters are serialized for the aysncronous bus (to be consumed by the asyncronous client).

 ```ruby
 class SomeObject